 Australian Open: Ashleigh Barty cruises into final at Melbourne Park

-The world No 1 spent just 62 minutes on court against her American opponent Madison Keys; she will face either Danielle Collins or Iga Swiatek in Saturday's final
+The world No 1 spent just 62 minutes on court against her American opponent Madison Keys; she will face first-time Grand Slam finalist Danielle Collins in Saturday's final

-Ashleigh Barty is through to the Australian Open final after a 6-1 6-3 victory over Madison Keys at Melbourne Park.
+Ashleigh Barty is through to the Australian Open final after a 6-1 6-3 victory over Madison Keys at Melbourne Park, in it she will face American Danielle Collins

 The world No 1 will aim to win her home Grand Slam title for the first time on Saturday and will face either the world No 30 Danielle Collins or the seventh seed Iga Swiatek in the final.